 The school has an active policy to discourage and record late arrivals.
 This is the 'Beat the Door' initiative.
 We have a 'late book' in the foyer for parents to sign.
 The school keeps registers open until 9.20 am.
-After this time, pupils are deemed to have failed to register for the morning session and are recorded as absent.
 Pupils arriving after 8.50 and before 9.20 a.m. are recorded in the office late book and as 'late' in the register.
+After this time, pupils will be recorded as unauthorised (late after the close of register).